Stone Cold Steve Austin: One-off return to competition and sporadic appearances (2022–present)

+Legacy

 Since his retirement in 2003, Austin has been widely regarded and cited as one of the greatest and most influential professional wrestlers of all time.
 Sports Illustrated ranked him third on their top 101 greatest wrestlers of all-time list.
-In 2020 SPORTbible ranked Austin as the greatest wrestler of all times.
+In 2020, SPORTbible ranked Austin as the greatest wrestler of all time, and the following year in 2021 Bleacher Report also named him the greatest of all time.
 He has been described as the most influential wrestler in Raw history, and the poster boy for the Attitude Era.
 Several former world champions have named Austin as part of their "Mount Rushmore" of wrestling, including The Rock, The Undertaker, Hulk Hogan, Ric Flair, and John Cena, and a 2012 poll conducted by WWE saw Austin picked second on a fan voted version of the concept.
-When Vince McMahon inducted Austin into the WWE Hall of Fame in 2009, he referred to Austin as "the greatest WWE superstar of all time."
+When Vince McMahon inducted Austin into the WWE Hall of Fame in 2009, he referred to Austin as "the greatest WWE superstar of all time".

+Austin was the biggest box office draw in WWE since Hulk Hogan.
+His contributions in saving the WWF and winning the Monday Night Wars against WCW helped future superstars like John Cena, who would go onto establish WWE as a global brand.
+He headlined WrestleMania X-Seven, the first WrestleMania to achieve a $1 million buy rate.
+The event was universally acclaimed and is often regarded as the greatest pay-per-view in professional wrestling history.
+It is also noted as the pinnacle of the Attitude Era, occurring just a week after the WWF bought out their competition, WCW.

 During his early years as a wrestler, Austin was a technical wrestler.
 However, after Owen Hart accidentally injured Austin's neck in 1997, Austin changed his style from technical to brawler.
 His most famous finishing move is the Stone Cold Stunner, and he credits Michael Hayes with introducing the move to him.
 Following his retirement, he gave permission to Kevin Owens to use the move as his own finisher, but both have downplayed comparisons between the two.
 During his time as The Ringmaster, he used the Million Dollar Dream as a finishing move since it was Ted DiBiase's finisher.
 During his time in WCW, Austin used the Stun Gun (a move innovated by Eddie Gilbert as the Hot Shot) and the Hollywood & Vine (a standing modified figure-four leglock) as his finishers.